How to Find WordPress Vulnerabilities?

-Here at TemplateToaster website builder software, i have listed most common security measures you can implement on your website:
+Here at TemplateToaster website builder software, I have listed the most common security measures to implement on your website:

 Since WordPress 3.0, users now have the ability to use their own admin usernames during setup.
 Not changing the default admin username and password is a recipe for disaster as it would leave your admin panel open to hackers who may try to brute force their way into your website.

 Try to use strong and unique passwords.
-There are many strong password generation tools that you can consider for this.
+There are many strong password generation tools that to consider for this.

 Aside from using a strong username and password, another security measure you must do is to limit the number of log-in attempts allowed within a certain period of time.
 Hackers usually have several username/password combinations and will do their best to use them to crack your password.
-Limiting the possible attempts they can hack your site can help avoid your site being compromised.
+Limiting the possible attempts, they are unable to hack your site and also help avoid your site from dealing with a possible situation.

 Backing up your files is another great way to secure your website.
-In the event that there is a security breach, you can always retrieve your files and folders.
+In the event that there is a security breach, you shall always retrieve your files and folders.

 Not updating your WordPress version spells the difference between a vulnerable website and a secure one.
 Whenever you receive notifications of an update, always grab the opportunity and give yourself some peace of mind when it comes to the security of your website.

-The good news is that there is a bevy of tools that can help test your website from potential attacks.
-While they still need some fine tuning, they can prove effective in detecting any signs of threat.
+The good news is that there is a bevy of tools that help to test your website from potential attacks.
+While they still need some fine-tuning, they may prove effective in detecting any signs of threat.

 Specific Vulnerability Tools

 WP Scan is an Open Source tool for Linux and Mac OS.
-It allows the user to find usernames from a WordPress database, scan used plugins and detect used themes on a server.
-It can be integrated with known vulnerability databases and filter results to show codes that are prone to attack.
+It allows the user to find usernames from a WordPress database, scan used plugins, and detect used themes on a server.
+It may be integrated with known vulnerability databases and filter results to show codes that are prone to attack.

-Using general purpose vulnerability tools can give your website and system the protection that it needs from hackers.
+Using general-purpose vulnerability tools to give your website and system the protection that it needs from hackers.

 Nikto checks your website and system for outdated software, configuration files, hidden directories, and much more.
 It is designed for testing servers and for triggering red flags with a wide range of intrusion detection systems.
 The tool can also brute force any part of the target website ensuring that it follows security best practices.